-If you need a simple, professional template for your Meeting Agenda and Meeting Follow Up email, then take a look at our easy to fill in templates, designed especially for B2B salespeople.
+If you need a simple, professional template for your Meeting Agenda and Meeting Follow Up email, then take a look at our easy to fill in meeting agenda templates, designed especially for B2B salespeople.

 6. It’s reported to cost the UK $58bn a year due to ineffective meetings (based on professionals spending 2 hours per week in pointless meetings).
 In the USA, the cost is closer to a huge $399bn!